 When attacked, a defending General may attempt to Evade to another Area to avoid Battle.
 The following rules apply:

-- Evasion attempts occur after Interception. - Intercepted Generals and Unled Brigades cannot Evade. - Subordinated Generals may not Evade on their own. - An Evading Commanding General may leave behind Subordinated Generals following a successful Evasion (a General left behind in this way cannot Evade, and would need to Battle or Disperse).
+- Evasion attempts occur after Interception (so a player cannot Evade with one General, and then attempt to Intercept with a different General). - Intercepting Generals and Unled Brigades cannot Evade. - Subordinated Generals may not Evade on their own. - An Evading Commanding General may leave behind Subordinated Generals following a successful Evasion (a General left behind in this way cannot Evade, and would need to Battle or Disperse).